 For children of the 70s who spent their Saturday afternoons behind closed doors, glued to the tube while others played out in the terribly bright sunshine, Hammer films were the stuff of dark secrets — the cinematic equivalent of Playboy magazines hidden under the mattress.
 Hours were spent staring at blood run red and breasts laid bare.
 This wasn’t your grandparents’ Dracula: no Bela Lugosi staked off-screen with a anti-climactic thud.
 This was the towering threat of Christopher Lee, writhing in agony as Peter Cushing’s vigorous Van Helsing pulls a Douglas Fairbanks, and with one great leap, yanks the drapes that strip the flesh from the vampire Count, exposing a toothy skeleton, one that pops and fizzles before dissolving into dust.

 Tame by today’s standards, Hammer Horror kept the British censors busy with X certificates for decades.
 At it worst, the studio could be and, in fact, was accused of poor taste (even exploitation).
 But at its best, Hammer re-interpreted — even re-invented — many of Universal’s classic monsters for more modern, mature audiences.
 Dracula.
 Frankenstein’s monster.
 The Wolf-Man.
 The Mummy.
 Re-imagined.
 Made more menacing.
 All in vibrant color.
 Crimson wounds gushed.
 Dark green forests loomed.
 And flesh?
-Skin tones of the scantily clad excited the screen.
+Skin tones of the scantily clad Hammer stable of beautiful women lit up the screen.

 Still, what made Hammer films all the more memorable — immortal even — was that good always triumphed over evil.
 The nihilism that so saturated genre film in the post-Vietnam period that followed Hammer’s heyday was as much a world away as the amalgam of unnamed eastern-European towns that were so often the settings of many of Hammer’s greatest films.
 A handful of them are explored in detail below; their trailers are included in a YouTube playlist (http://www NULL.youtube NULL.com/playlist?list=PL9BH9hQ8rtdUbkVxapaOk9MhPQO02rdWm):